jcs-elpa/indent-control/README.md

 * `indent-control-inc-indent-level`
 * `indent-control-dec-indent-level`

-You can tweak variable `indent-control-delta` change the size of the one indentation level.
+You can tweak variable `indent-control-delta` to change the size of the one indentation level.
 The default value is `2`.

 ### Make indentation work across all modes